 In Other Words ...

-Chulia Street was known in Penang Hokkien as Ke1ling2na1 Kay1 , meaning "South Indian Street", between Beach Street and Pitt Street, Tua33 Mui3 Lau2 大門樓 between Pitt Street and Love Lane (in reference to an archway that was once standing in the area), and as Gu3 Gan3 Tang1 牛干冬 , meaning cow pens (from "kandang lembu"), between Love Lane and Penang Road.
+Chulia Street was known in Penang Hokkien as Ke1ling2na1 Kay1 , meaning "South Indian Street" (in reference to the predominantly South Indian character of that stretch), between Beach Street and Pitt Street, Tua33 Mui3 Lau2 大門樓 between Pitt Street and Love Lane (in reference to an archway that was once standing in the area), and as Gu3 Gan3 Tang1 牛干冬 , meaning cow pens (from "kandang lembu"), between Love Lane and Penang Road.

 The Masjid Alimsah Waley is a reminder of a time when Chulia Street was predominantly Indian (6 May 2008)

 Starting from Beach Street, the buildings on Chulia Street carry odd-number addresses if they are on the left side of the street, and even-number addresses if they are on the right.

 Hello and thank you for reading this page.
 My name is Tim.
 I wrote this page to compile what I discover, for my own knowledge, and also to share it with people who might find it useful.
 It is part of three inter-connected websites: Penang Travel Tips, TimothyTye.com and Timothy Property Mart.